facebookresearch/hiplot/_sources/getting_started.rst.txt

 Python virtualenv
 ^^^^^^^^^^^^^^^^^
-We recommend that you create a virtualenv for HiPlot, if you don't use one already.
+We advise that you create a virtualenv for HiPlot, if you don't use one already.

 On Linux/MacOS
 """""""""""""""""